Reviewed Date: 12/16/2022

 City action required to preserve free cable service — If an incumbent cable provider offers free cable service to schools or government offices, the city must provide a list of locations at which free service is provided to the incumbent cable company.
 If the cable company applies for a state franchise, any cable service provided free must continue until the termination date of the local agreement.

-This legislation is part of the national trend to diminish or eliminate the franchising authority of cities by granting cable companies the right to provide services without negotiating agreements with local governments.
-In recent years, several cable companies operating in Tennessee permitted local franchise agreements to expire and refused to negotiate contracts with cities in anticipation that legislation would be adopted that would give cable companies great advantages in negotiating new agreements.
-This tactic has paid off, as this law essentially grants a statewide franchise to these companies.
-Current franchise holders may now terminate their local agreements and seek a state franchise.
+This law essentially grants a statewide franchise to cable companies.
+Current individual cable franchise holders may terminate their local agreements and seek a state franchise.
 A city that has previously negotiated a franchise agreement with one cable provider may be forced to permit other cable companies to serve its area under the same terms and conditions of the existing agreement.